 Help us build the Ocean Friendly Gardens program in Santa Cruz County!

-Visit Santa Cruz County’s Water Smart website: to learn more about the local rebate programs, local events on how to be water smart and find gardening tips.
+Visit Santa Cruz County’s Water Smart website to learn more about the local rebate programs, how to be water smart, gardening tips, and more!

 Find the right plant for you and your ecoscape: Plants and Plant Search